Chapter 1: Thinking out of the Box

 As she entered the dining room, she looked around at the groups verbally interacting.
 Her colleague bent over and whispered in her ear, “this is going to be fun; you'll see.
 Let the games begin!”

 Then her colleague left to join a group and introduced himself.
 Anna decided it was a good idea and did the same.
-She recalled one of her past mentors telling her that networking was paramount in a career regardless of the venue.
+She recalled one of her past mentors telling her that networking was paramount in a career regardless of the location.
 So, she approached a group to her left, smiled and introduced herself,

 “Hi, I'm Anna and will be one of your advisors during your rotation here."
 Each of the four introduced themselves and tagged on where they were from.
 It was one of the things Anna loved about working for a Global corporation, meeting people from different parts of the world.